-Ministers and the Ministry located at the Sethsiripaya premises-Other motor vehicles have been parked outdoors without rain shelters.
+(d) Paragraph 02(a) of the Assets Management Circular No.01/2018 of 19 March 2018 of Secretary to the Treasury been parked outdoors without rain shelters.
 Moreover, these motor vehicles have been parked temporarily at the National Institute of Plantations Management where security officers have been deployed, due to unavailability of a bare land of the Ministry for parking vehicles.
+Action is being taken dispose these vehicles speedily.